telefonicaid/iotagent-node-lib/doc/architecture.md

 -   With NGSIv1/NGSI-v2, an attribute metadata named `TimeInstant` (per dynamic attribute mapped, which captures as an ISO8601 timestamp when the associated measurement (represented as attribute value) was observed.
-With NGSI-LD, the Standard `observedAt` metadata attribute is used instead.
+With NGSI-LD, the Standard `observedAt` property-of-a-property is used instead.

 -   For NGSIv1/NGSI-v2 only, an additional attribute `TimeInstant` is added to the entity which captures as an ISO8601 timestamp when the last measurement received from the device was observed.